 Ethan concentrates his practice in the areas of business and commercial law, commercial financing, real estate, nonprofit law, and employment law.
 Ethan’s experience ranges from representing small, startup businesses and nonprofits to handling multi-million dollar commercial financing for both banks and borrowers.
 He has also handled the purchase and sale of businesses and worked extensively with various clients on organizational, structural, and governance matters, contract issues and compliance with employment and anti-discrimination laws.

 Ethan serves as Vice President and Chair of the Governance Committee of the Board of Trustees for the Berkshire Museum, and serves on the Advisory Board of the Berkshire Immigrant Center.
-Ethan also volunteers and serves on the Steering Committee for the Berkshire Initiative for Growth, and he is a member of the Berkshire Strategic Working Group.
-He also serves as legal advisor to the Berkshire County NAACP’s legal redress committee, and is Deputy Moderator in his hometown of Becket, Massachusetts.
+Ethan also volunteers on the Central Berkshire Fund Committee of the Berkshire Taconic Community Foundation.
+He also serves as legal advisor to the Berkshire County NAACP’s legal redress committee, and is Town Moderator in his hometown of Becket, Massachusetts.

 Ethan is admitted to practice law in Massachusetts and Vermont.
 Education: Brandeis University (B.A.
 2004); University of Minnesota Law School (J.D.
 2007).

-Ken practices primarily in the areas of real estate zoning, small business transactions, estate administration and estate planning.
+Ken’s retirement from the firm at the end of 2017 followed a long and successful career practicing primarily in the areas of real estate, zoning, small business transactions, estate administration and estate planning.
 Prior to forming Hellman & Shearn in 1990, he served as General Counsel for a New York media and marketing firm and as a Judge Advocate in the U.S. Navy (1980-1983).
 He formerly served as chairman of the Water and Sewer Commission for the town of Stockbridge and has been a trustee of the Stockbridge Library Association.

 David’s retirement from the firm in 2015 followed an extensive and successful career practicing in the areas of real estate, zoning and appeals, small business transactions and estate planning.
 David represented hundreds of commercial and individual clients before numerous local zoning boards and served on the Board of Directors for the Real Estate Bar Association for the Commonwealth of Massachusetts.